 Barcelona isn’t a city short on aerial views.
 This is thanks largely to the numerous mountains and hills that dominate its skyline.

-There are also plenty of towering buildings with bars and restaurants on high up floors boasting nice views.
+There are plenty of towering buildings with bars and restaurants on high up floors boasting a nice Barcelona view.
 However, you won’t find any of those on this list.

 For us, the best panoramas are experienced with the wind in your hair and the sun on your face.
-Here are our favoured places to get the best views of Barcelona from above.
+Here are our favoured places to get the best views in Barcelona from above.

 The Bunkers Barcelona